 Advantages of First-In, First-Out

-To implement a simplified FIFO strategy, we’ll outlay some things to consider.
+To implement a simplified FIFO strategy, it's important to first consider;

-- Type of inventory and how regularly it’s dispatched
+- Type of inventory your warehouse stocks, and how regularly it’s dispatched

 - Resources and manpower available to rotate stock